4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 <br>
 <h4>How does the JVM store our Objects?</h4>
 <p>
-The JVM divides memory space between two locations known as the heap space and stack memory when managing the application runtime and Objects.
-The two locations differ by their purpose to the application and have different properties to their process speed and efficiency of memory use.
+The JVM divides memory between two locations known as the heap space and stack memory for managing the application runtime and Objects.
+The two locations differ by their design and properties that effect their function and efficiency of memory use.
 </p>
 <p>
 In this blog, I am going to review the responsibilities between the heap space and stack memory to the JVM.
-By understanding the differences between the heap space and stack memory, we may be better positioned to further improve our application memory management and runtime performance.
+By understanding the differences between the heap space and stack memory, we may be better positioned to improve our application runtime performance through design.
 </p>

 <br>